-F Ambient Air Quality Analysis
+F. Ambient Air Quality Analysis

-Section 4 6 1 of this rule states that emissions offsets are not required for increases in carbon monoxide in attainment areas provided the applicant demonstrates to the satisfaction of the APCO that the Ambient Air Quality Standards are not violated in the areas to be affected.
+Section 4.6.1 of this rule states that emissions offsets are not required for increases in carbon monoxide in attainment areas provided the applicant demonstrates to the satisfaction of the

+APCO that the Ambient Air Quality Standards are not violated in the areas to be affected, such emissions will be consistent with Reasonable Further Progress, and will not cause or contribute to a violation of Ambient Air Quality Standards.

-Section 4 14 1 of this Rule requires that an ambient air quality analysis (AAQA) be conducted for the purpose of determining whether a new or modified Stationary Source will cause or make worse a violation of an air quality standard
+Section 4.14.1 of this Rule requires that an ambient air quality analysis (AAQA) be conducted for the purpose of determining whether a new or modified Stationary Source will cause or make worse a violation of an air quality standard.

 The proposed location is in an attainment area for NO_X , CO, and SO_X .
 The proposed location is in a non-attainment area for PM{10} .
-The increase in criteria pollutants due to the proposed equipment will not cause a violation as shown on the table below titled "Criteria pollutant Modeling Results"
+The increase in criteria pollutants due to the proposed equipment will not cause a violation as shown on the table below titled "Criteria pollutant Modeling Results".

-The results from the Criteria Pollutant Modeling are as follows
+The results from the Criteria Pollutant Modeling are as follows: